 School Finance History

-During the 2017 legislative session, Senate Bill 19 The Kansas School Equity and Enhancement Act was passed and went into effect July 1, 2017.
-This bill essentially reinstated the weighting formula used prior to the "block grant" with changes made to the BASE and certain weightings.
-The bill established the BASE at $4,006 for 2017-18, $4,218 for 2018-19, and adjusted it each year thereafter according to the Consumer Price Index (CPI).
-A notable provision in this bill is that all day kindergarten is counted as 1.0 FTE.
-The new formula is still subject to Kansas Supreme Court approval with arguments scheduled for May 2018.
+During the 2017 legislative session, the Kansas School Equity and Enhancement Act (KSEEA) was passed and went into effect July 1, 2017.
+This Act essentially reinstated the weighting formula used prior to the "block grant" with changes made to the Base Aid for Student Excellence (BASE) and certain weightings.
+The Act established the BASE at $4,006 for 2017-18, $4,165 for 2018-19, and adjusted it each year thereafter according to the Consumer Price Index (CPI).
+A notable provision in this Act is that all day kindergarten is counted as 1.0 FTE.

 On March 26, 2015, the Legislature passed legislation that repealed the current school finance formula and created the CLASS Act or better known as the “block grant” financing system.
 The block grant held school district’s funding at the 2014-15 level for 2015-16 and 2016-17.
 The CLASS Act expires on June 30, 2017.
 Special education statutes remain in place and were not changed.